 Fixed Monthly Charge

-If you run a business and have an ongoing requirement for bookkeeping, management accounts and year end accounts, then accountants may choose to quote you a fixed monthly charge.
-Fixed monthly charges are a great way for you to spread your accounting costs, manage cashflow and avoid a large debt from mounting up.
+If you run a business and have an ongoing requirement for bookkeeping, management accounts and year-end accounts, then accountants may choose to quote you a fixed monthly charge.
+Fixed monthly charges are a great way for you to spread your accounting costs, manage your cash flow and avoid a large debt from mounting up.
 Make sure you have a clear list of the services you need in advance of any conversation.
 And, be clear about which services are included and excluded from the fixed charge before you sign up.

 Depending on the work that needs to be done, some accountants may quote an hourly rate and make an estimate of the time required.
 This may be fine if you are searching for a freelance accountant to help you manage your business finances in an office where you can manage them.
 However, if you are not able to see how their time is spent then paying by the hour could mean large unexpected bills.

 2. How Do We Stay in Touch?

 When you hire an accountant you need to be able to communicate with them in a timely way to avoid a last-minute rush or, worst of all, missing deadlines and facing penalties.
 I’ve seen accountants who leave it until the last minute to ask their clients for information and it puts the client under pressure.
 However, it also puts your accountant under pressure to complete your returns and they put themselves at risk of missing out on tax deductions and allowances or makes mistakes.
 These are just some of the questions to ask before hiring an accountant:

 - Whether the price or time they quote includes time over the phone and meetings;